-The biggest concern with vegetarian and vegan diets is eliminating main food groups.
+The biggest concern with vegetarian and vegan diets is eliminating the main food groups.
 By cutting out animal-based products, like meat, fish, eggs and dairy, you may fall short in some essential micronutrients, such as vitamin B12, iron, vitamin D3, calcium, iodine, zinc, and omega-3 fatty acids.
-A deficiency in any one of these food groups may affect your bone health, energy levels, mood, and cognition.
+A shortfall in any one of these food groups may affect your bone health, energy levels, mood, and cognition.?

-As a vegetarian or vegan, you need to plan your food choices carefully – and supplementing with a broad-spectrum, vegan-friendly multivitamin is a helpful insurance policy to plug any nutritional gaps you may encounter.
+As a vegetarian or vegan, you need to plan your food choices carefully – and supplementing with a broad-spectrum, vegan-friendly multivitamin serves as a helpful insurance policy to cover any nutritional shortfalls you may encounter.

-And so – although taking a vegan multivitamin should never justify poor eating habits – it may help cover any dietary shortfalls if your diet isn’t always well-balanced.
+And so, although taking a vegan multivitamin should never excuse poor eating habits, it may help cover any dietary shortfalls if your diet isn’t always well-balanced.

 Where can vegans get B12?

-Traditionally found in animal sources, vitamin B12 is essential for those on a vegan diet.
-This nutrient contributes to normal energy-yielding metabolism, normal psychological function, the normal function of the immune system, and a reduction of tiredness and fatigue.
-Without enough vitamin B12, it’s not uncommon to experience tiredness, irritability, low mood, and even cognitive changes.1
+TTraditionally found in animal sources, vitamin B12 is essential for those on a vegan diet.
+This nutrient contributes to normal energy-yielding metabolism, psychological function, immune function, and a reduction of tiredness and fatigue.
+Without enough vitamin B12, you may experience tiredness, irritability, low mood, and even cognitive changes.

 - nhs.uk.
 2021.
 Vitamin B12 or folate deficiency anaemia - Symptoms.
 [ONLINE] Available at: https://www.nhs.uk/conditions/vitamin-b12-or-folate-deficiency-anaemia/symptoms/